top of page

 That's where our fall protection safety harness inspection checklist comes in.
 This isn't some basic rundown for newbies; it's a complete guide tailored for folks like you who already know the ropes but want to level up their safety game.
 We'll break it down step by step, from inspecting webbing for cuts and UV damage to testing adjusters, D-rings, and labels that scream "inspect me."

-Why Harness Inspections Are a Must for Heights Work
+Why Harness Inspections Are a Must for Height Work

 Here at Safety Heights & Rescue in Perth, our Working at Heights training drills pre-use checks into you, building habits that stick for tower techs, industrial crews, and beyond.
 We cover everything from D-ring cracks to strap frays, so you're not just certified but confident.

 Good news?
 Total fatalities dropped to 167 in 2025, thanks to better maintenance.
-But post-2025 AS/NZS 1891.4 updates push stricter protocols like annual audits and traceability logs.
+But post-2025 AS/NZS 1891.4 updates introduce stricter protocols, such as annual audits and traceability logs.
 Looking to 2026, WAHA and Safe Work Australia ramp up inspection focus to smash fall risks for good, with calls for real-time checks and rescue-ready gear.
 Make it your routine; your next shift depends on it.

 Key Australian Standards for Harness Inspections

-Hey mates, let's dive into the key Australian standards that make your fall protection safety harness inspection checklist rock-solid, especially here in Western Australia.
-These aren't just guidelines; they're the backbone of keeping you safe at heights, backed by the latest updates to ensure gear holds up under real-world pressure.
+Hey mates, let's dive into the key Australian standards that make your fall-protection safety-harness inspection checklist rock-solid, especially here in Western Australia.
+These aren't just guidelines; they're the backbone of staying safe at heights, backed by the latest updates to ensure gear holds up under real-world conditions.

 AS/NZS 1891.4:2025 Updates

 This standard is your go-to for selection, use, and maintenance of personal equipment for work at heights.
-The 2025 refresh puts a big spotlight on competent persons handling inspections, with stricter rules around dynamic testing to simulate falls and crystal-clear labelling for traceability, like serial numbers and expiry dates.
+The 2025 refresh puts a strong spotlight on competent persons conducting inspections, with stricter rules on dynamic testing to simulate falls and crystal-clear labelling for traceability, such as serial numbers and expiry dates.
 For example, webbing must pass tougher shock load tests, and labels can't fade or peel.
 You'll need to match harnesses to tasks, like full-body ones for tower work, factoring in user weight up to 140kg and fall clearance.
-Action step: Before each use, check for UV damage or stitching pulls, and log it.
+Action step: Before each use, check for UV damage or stitching pulls and log any found.
 Non-compliance?
 Gear gets rejected on the spot.
 These changes align with WA's harsh conditions, cutting risks in construction and maintenance.

 AS 5532:2025 for Harnesses

-Updated for harness systems and anchors, it ramps up weight capacities beyond 100kg and improves shock absorption protocols for better energy dissipation during falls.
+Updated for harness systems and anchors, it increases weight capacities beyond 100kg and improves shock-absorption protocols to dissipate energy during falls better.
 Think smoother load distribution on D-rings and lanyards.
-Inspectors now verify compatibility, ensuring buckles and adjusters move freely without cracks.
+Inspectors now verify compatibility, ensuring that buckles and adjusters move freely and are free of cracks.

 WA WHS Act Duties

-Under the Work Health and Safety Act (s19) and regs (r78-79), your PCBU must provide compliant gear, schedule regular inspections, and train workers per these standards.
+Under the Work Health and Safety Act (s19) and regs (r78-79), your PCBU must provide compliant gear, schedule regular inspections, and train workers in accordance with these standards.
 In WA, WorkSafe expects detailed logs and immediate tagging out of faulty harnesses.
 Falls caused 24 fatalities in 2024, per Safe Work Australia data, so no shortcuts.

 Competent Person Defined